-- A. Do not meet any one or more of the eligibility criteria; - B. Do not supply information or documentation to include Social Security numbers for all family members on application as required by the application process; - C. Have failed to respond to a written appointment, request for information or a request to declare their continued interest in the program; - D. Have a history of not meeting financial obligations, especially rent; - E. Do not have the ability to maintain (with assistance) their housing in a decent and safe condition where such habits could adversely affect the health, safety or welfare of other tenants; - F. Have a history of criminal activity by any household member involving crimes of physical violence against persons or property and any other criminal activity including drug-related criminal activity that would adversely affect the health, safety, or well-being of other tenants or staff or cause damage to the property. - However, if an applicant or participant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking it is not appropriate to deny him/her program assistance or admission into public housing.
-Nothing in this section supersedes a Federal, State, or local law that provides greater protection for victims. - G. Have a history of disturbing neighbors or destruction of property.
+- A. Do not meet any one or more of the eligibility criteria; - B. Do not supply information or documentation to include Social Security numbers for all family members on application as required by the application process; - C. Have failed to respond to a written appointment, request for information or a request to declare their continued interest in the program; - D. Have a history of not meeting financial obligations, especially rent; - E. Do not have the ability to maintain (with assistance) their housing in a decent and safe condition where such habits could adversely affect the health, safety or welfare of other tenants; - F. Have a history of criminal activity by any household member involving crimes of physical violence against persons or property and any other criminal activity including drug-related criminal activity that would adversely affect the health, safety, or well-being of other tenants or staff or cause damage to the property. - I. However, if an applicant or participant is or has been a victim of domestic Admissions and Continued Occupancy Plan Revised and Board Approved on 04.13.23 violence, dating violence, sexual assault, or stalking it is not appropriate to deny him/her program assistance or admission into public housing.
+Nothing in this section supersedes a Federal, State, or local law that provides greater protection for victims.

+G. Have a history of disturbing neighbors or destruction of property.